 Name - 2010 - we were sitting around talking about driving under the influence and the idea of burning under the influence came up.
 We did a few tweaks of that and then decided as a group that it should be Burners and not Burning.
 So our name was born.
 Denny McKee, a camp member in 2007 designed our logo and our camp has grown from there.

 Our camp was located at 2:45 and I Street.
 We had been at this same location since 2003.
 That first year, Sir Loin drove around until he found an empty space and pitched his tent.
 The first year the camp was on the Man side of the street and in 2005 it was moved to the Mountain side.
 In 2022 we became a placed Theme Camp and were relocated to 2:45 and H. Still in the 3:00 Sector.

-We are known playa wide for four things: 1) Shot of the Day - each day at sunset we blow a marine horn and folks flock to find out what Rum Runner has brought for Shot of the Day.
+We are known playa wide for five things: 1) Shot of the Day - each day at sunset we blow a marine horn and folks flock to find out what Rum Runner has brought for Shot of the Day.
 2) Pineapple Upside Down Cake Thursday - Each Thursday from 2:00 to 4:00, we serve a piece of cake and a pineapple upside down cake shot.
 3) Our commemorative yearly shot glass.
 People stop by all week long from across the playa for this year's version.
 4) We are the friendly camp with an open front area beckoning travelers to stop in for a while.
-4) OUR FOOD - we eat like kings.
+5) OUR FOOD - we eat like kings.
 Here are some recipes to check out - mostly cooked with Dutch ovens.